matthewbrydges/ManufacTroid/README.md

 ## Inspiration
 This project is inspired by working in a machine shop and asking about common struggles.
 I basically want to have Machinery's Handbook entirely encompassed in a program form.
 That book is incredibly thorough, and one day I would like this software to be that as well.

+## Development
+This is most likely going to be programmed in Python, but I may look to other languages for speed and functionality as necessary.
+If anybody has similar aspirations maybe we can work together.
+Contact me and we can talk about it :)